jtoy/rgahackathon/dreamstyle/README.md

 # How Bots Change The Game For Image Transformations

-Bots can make deep learning creations accessable from anywhere, which will opens up monetization pathways.
+Bots can make deep learning creations accessible from anywhere, which will opens up monetization pathways.

 Unlike many of the popular apps today, that exist in a closed system, open APIs with social buts will lower the level of friction to create a marketing campaign and drive conversions.